What to do when death happens

 Once you have obtained the MCCD

-After you have obtained your loved one’s MCCD, you will need to contact your local funeral directors – Stinsons of Whitwick – who can offer you around-the-clock assistance every day of the year.
-We will be able to arrange careful conveyance of your loved one so that they can rest in our care whilst we plan their send-off together.
+After you have obtained your loved one’s MCCD, you will need to contact your local funeral directors – Stinsons of Whitwick.
+We service Leicestershire including Coalville, Loughborough and Ashby-De-La-Zouch.
+We can offer you round-the-clock assistance every day of the year and are able to arrange careful conveyance of your loved one, so that they can rest in our care whilst we plan their send-off together.

 The death of a loved one should be registered within 5 days – to do this you will need to call and make an appointment with your local registrar.
 You may register the death if you are: